devtitus/yt-channel-extension-postgres/README.md

 - Keep your `.env` file secure and never commit it to public repositories
 - The extension communicates with a local API server, which is suitable for development but not for production use without additional security measures

+## Logging

+The backend now only logs essential information (such as database connection status and errors).
+Unnecessary log statements have been removed for a cleaner production output.